Housing Choice Voucher Program Eligibility

-- Denial of Assistance
+Denial of Assistance

 Please Note: The following information does not encompass all of the criteria for eligibility for the Housing Choice Voucher Program.
-All details of the HCV Program can be found in Chapter 3 of THA’s Administrative Plan [PDF].
+All details of the HCV Program can be found in Chapter 3 of our Administrative Plan [PDF].

 Our Moving to Work policy flexibility allows the agency to target 75 percent of low-income families to be admitted during a fiscal year.
 This differs with the standard policy of 75 percent extremely low-income families.

-HUD is required by law to set income limits that determine the eligibility of applicants for HUD’s assisted housing programs, including the HCV Program.
+HUD is required by law to set income limits that determine the eligibility of applicants for HUD’s assisted housing programs, including the Housing Choice Voucher (HCV) Program.
 The income limits are published annually and are based on HUD estimates of median family income in a particular area or county, with adjustments for family size.

 Types of Low-Income Families